electron/electron/docs/api/context-bridge.md

 `Function` values are proxied to the other context and all other values are **copied** and **frozen**.
 I.e. Any data / primtives sent in the API object become immutable and updates on either side of the bridge do not result in an update on the other side.

-**NOTE:** Arrays containing Functions are currently not supported, Functions must not be a child of an array.
+**NOTE:** Arrays containing Functions or Promises are currently not supported, Functions and Promises must not be children of an array.

 An example complex API object is uncluded below.